Tarch1/UNI/README.md

 Pipewire troubleshooting

-Check if there is /etc/pipewire folder, else
+If /etc/pipewire folder and its contents doesn't exist run

     cp -r /usr/share/pipewire /etc/

-if refuse to start
+than be sure /home/!!!your username!!!/.config/autostart/pipewire.desktop exist in case copy it :

     cp -r ~/.UNI/Conf_files/Pipewire/ ~/.config/autostart/

 last tentatives uncomment these 2 lines at the end of /etc/pipewire/pipewire.conf

+    #{ path = "/usr/bin/pipewire" args = "-c pipewire-pulse.conf" }

+if you have installed wireplumber

+    { path = "wireplumber"  args = "" }

+else

     #{ path = "/usr/bin/pipewire-media-session" args = "" }
-    #{ path = "/usr/bin/pipewire" args = "-c pipewire-pulse.conf" }

-At the very end change from yes to no in /etc/pulse/client.conf
+At the very end if either else not worked in /etc/pulse/client.conf change from yes to no

     autospawn = yes
     ;autospawn = yes